cortylal/Dataiku_US_census_analysis/README.md

 ## Conclusion
 This technical test taking part in Dataiku’s recruitment process was a very interesting exercise.
 I enjoyed working on such a task, and hope I was able to demonstrate my analytical skills and my motivation.

 I was particularly challenged by the data cleaning step.
-Indeed, I’m used to having clean datasets provided in school courses where the objective is to focus on the analysis rather than on the data cleaning, although I’m aware that in the real world things aren’t that easy.
+Indeed, I’m used to having clean data sets provided in school courses where the objective is to focus on the analysis rather than on the data cleaning, although I’m aware that in the real world things aren’t that easy.
 Therefore, I had to use the knowledge I acquired when I followed online MOOCs (Data Science Specialization by the Johns Hopkins University for example) to perform this step.

 Overall, I think my script could be simplified with additional factorization (declare functions instead of repeating code).
 The global execution of the script can also be considered as long, so there might be room for optimization: perhaps there are simpler ways to perform what I did with other R add-ons, but I tried using the libraries I was familiar with.